Marble Hornets: Production

 Wagner and DeLage began working on Marble Hornets after reading about the Slender Man mythos by Eric Knudsen (also known as "Victor Surge") and they both liked the ease of creating a YouTube series.
-The initial budget for the series was about $500.
+The initial budget was about $500.
 The first 26 episodes were planned on individual index cards.
-When coming up with the name, Wagner said, "I told myself that the next thing I noticed [on the road] I would use as the title," then saw a truck carrying slabs of marble, and exterminator van with "hornets" written on the side.
-Wagner and DeLage have both cited works by David Lynch as their inspiration for the series, including Twin Peaks, Eraserhead and Six Men Getting Sick.
-The series was filmed in Alabama.
-The first video posted to YouTube was on June 20, 2009.
+When coming up with the name, Wagner said, "I told myself that the next thing I noticed [on the road] I would use as the title," then saw a truck carrying slabs of marble, and an exterminator van with "hornets" written on the side.
+Wagner and DeLage have both cited works by David Lynch as their inspiration for Marble Hornets, including Twin Peaks, Eraserhead and Six Men Getting Sick.
+It was filmed in Alabama.
+The first video posted to YouTube was on June 20, 2009, 10 days after Eric Knudsen made the original images of Slender Man on the Something Awful forums.

-The show-runners didn't have many people to help with the project: in the DVD commentary, they said the only people who could help were "the people who were doing the least," explaining the limited cast of Troy Wagner, Tim Sutton, Joseph DeLage and Brian Haight.
+The show-runners did not have many people to help with the project: in the DVD commentary, they said the only people who could help were "the people who were doing the least," explaining the limited cast of Troy Wagner, Tim Sutton, Joseph DeLage and Brian Haight.
 The seven-month break in between seasons 1 and 2 was due to stress from the scope of the project.
-After returning back, the show-runners got more experimental with the series, involving a body camera for the hotel scene and involving professional actress Jessica May.
+After returning, the show-runners got more experimental, involving a body camera for the hotel scene and involving professional actress Jessica May.
 In the DVD commentary, May was credited as being "so professional", and that the showrunners were shocked when she gave head shots for her audition.

-For season 3, for entry #72, they had one day to shoot it, since the house belonged to Tim's extended family.
-The house was on the market for months, until they were alerted that the house had just been sold.
+The crew had only one day to shoot entry #72 in season 3 as the house, belonging to Tim's extended family, had just been sold after being up for sale for months.
 The abandoned college seen in this season was the only place that they had permission to film in.
 For entry #85, it's confirmed in the DVD commentary that they actually poured gasoline and water on their front porch for the fireball effect.
 With a fire extinguisher off-screen, it was done in one take.

-Marble Hornets would amassed 97 episodes.
-The now-defunct THAC (Troy Has a Camera, the company who own Marble Hornets) have said that the effects for the Operator will not be disclosed to keep the "fear of the unknown" in the character.
+Marble Hornets amassed 97 episodes.
+The now-defunct THAC (Troy Has a Camera, the company who own Marble Hornets) has said that the effects for the Operator will not be disclosed to keep the "fear of the unknown" in the character.
 In a 2019 livestream, DeLage claimed to play the Operator of its first scene, by duct taping pairs of flip-flops together for height and wearing pantyhose over his head.
 The entire series was edited with the software Sony Vegas Pro and Adobe Premiere.
 They also shot on the same Handycam camera for the whole series.
-In terms of sound production, Tim Sutton used an amateur homemade synth that he'd experiment with the mechanics, bending the circuits, to create the sound distortion throughout the series.
+In terms of sound production, Tim Sutton used an amateur homemade synth that he had experimented with the mechanics of, including bending the circuits, to create the sound distortion throughout.